fastai/fastai/README.md

 ## Installing

 You can use fastai without any installation by using [Google Colab](https://colab.research.google.com/).
 In fact, every page of this documentation is also available as an interactive notebook - click "Open in colab" at the top of any page to open it (be sure to change the Colab runtime to "GPU" to have it run fast!)
-See the fast.ai course [Introduction to Colab](https://colab.research.google.com/) for more information.
+See the fast.ai documentation on [Using Colab](https://course.fast.ai/start_colab) for more information.

 You can install fastai on your own machines with conda (highly recommended).
 If you're using [Anaconda](https://www.anaconda.com/products/individual) then run:
 ```bash